May-oK/diabetes_readmission/README.md

 ## Results

+Analyzing the top features across the predictive models, the number of inpatient visits, the number of diagnoses, and the number of emergency visits are consistently the most predictive of hospital readmission.
+Transfers from other healthcare facilities and emergency visits also emerge as significant predictors.
+Other influential features include the number of outpatient visits, patient age, the number of diabetes medications prescribed, and the admission type—specifically, whether it is elective.

 In both the doubly-robust and direct method trees, the model is very conservative in modifying existing medication dosages, and it reflects a commonapproach where new medications are introduced after a hospital visit, instead of adjusting existing ones.
 It